Plan to be flexible

 Your customers may be concerned that you will not be able to supply them in the same timely manner or that your prices will be affected.
 This should be the time to open a dialogue and show that you are preparing.
 There will be inevitable changes, but showing you are looking to remain competitive and are trying to mitigate risks, you may increase your customers’ confidence in your business.

 Be open with your customers about your planning process and ask to be included in your customer’s plans

 There has been a lot of discussion about the link between skills and immigration after the UK leaves the EU.
 This is something you may have to consider in relation to your future pool of employees.

-You may have non-UK EU employees already in your business where there will be changes in their employment regulations.
+You may have non-UK EU employees already in your business where there are likely to be changes in their employment regulations.
 This group of employees may need assurance and information to help to keep them in post.
-The non-UK EU employees may choose to leave your business and possibly leave the UK, after we leave the EU.
-This could have an impact on your resourcing capabilities.
+The non-UK EU employees may choose to leave your business and possibly leave the UK at any time which could have an impact on your resourcing capabilities.

 The UK Settlement Scheme for EU workers is now open and available to take registrations.

-Keep your non-UK EU employees full up-to-date, review your recruitment plan for risks brought about by Brexit and consider how your business will attract the right talent in the post-Brexit labour market.
+Keep your non-UK EU employees full up-to-date, review your recruitment plan for any potential risks brought about by leaving the EU and consider how your business will attract the right talent in the post-EU labour market.

 Assess the risks in your supply chain

-If there is a no-deal EU exit, there may be changes to tariffs on good entering the UK from the EU, there are going to be impacts on the speed of goods coming through the EU borders, changes in VAT, along with changes in the way your business will administer moving goods.
+The negotiations may result in changes to tariffs on goods entering the UK from the EU that may impact on the speed of goods coming through the EU borders, changes in VAT, along with changes in the way your business will administer moving goods.
 There may be changes in the way that good move in and out of Northern Ireland too.